 Sutivan is a beautiful village on the island of Brac.
 It is reachable by a one-hour ferry ride from the historic Dalmatian port city of Split.Here is some information and a few pictures of Sutivan:https://www.bracinfo.com/sutivan/

 The composition course is designed primarily for advanced undergraduates, graduate students and young professionals, but is open to composer-performers of all ages.
 THE

-THE COMPOSITION COURSE IS DESIGNED FOR COMPOSER-PERFORMERS AND CONSISTS OF:
+COMPOSITION COURSE IS DESIGNED FOR COMPOSER-PERFORMERS AND CONSISTS OF

 (1) a series of daily group meetings with Professor Joel Hoffman

-(2) cultural and outdoor group activities in Milna and nearby on the island of Brac
+(2) cultural and outdoor group activities in Sutivan and nearby on the island of Brac

-(3) a final concert of works by course participants.
-The course will focus on works written for the Milna Ensemble, which consists of the composer-performers who are the members of the course.
+(3) a final concert of works by course participants, which will be performed by an ensemble consisting of the composer-performers in the course.